vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 need to set an internal expectation that that progress will take several months.
 For instance, even if a task takes just ten hours, I might expect it to take three calendar months to finish.
-This is particularly true of thee tasks that I cannot or do not want to delegate.
+This is particularly true of the tasks that I cannot or do not want to delegate.
 Further complicating this picture is my mood, due to which I may choose to spend a large share of personal project time on indulgences.